The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Banksy's Jack & Jill (signed), a screenprint from 2005, is estimated to be worth between £22,000 and £35,000.
-This artwork has shown consistent value growth, with an average annual growth rate of 14%.
-Over the past five years, the hammer price has ranged from £15,903 in February 2024 to £95,000 in January 2021.
-This work has a strong auction history, having been sold 92 times since its initial sale in April 2008.
-The edition size of this piece is limited to 350.
+The value of Banksy’s Jack & Jill (signed) is estimated to be worth between £22,000 and £35,000.
+This screenprint, created in 2005, has shown consistent value growth, with an average annual growth rate of 8%.
+This work has an impressive auction history, having been sold 48 times at auction since its initial sale in April 2008.
+Over the past 12 months, the average selling price was £19,500, across 2 total sales.
+In the last five years, the hammer price has ranged from £15,903 in February 2024 to £95,000 in January 2021.
+The average return to the seller over this period was £41,714.
+Jack & Jill is from a limited edition of 350.

 Meaning & Analysis